SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/firmware/smol-firmware.md

 # Smol Firmware

-This section gives an overview of the firmware used in Smol Slimes trackers and receivers, acting as a gateway to more detailed guides.
+This section provides an overview of the firmware used in Smol Slimes trackers and receivers, with links to detailed guides.

 ## What you'll find in this section